devrelcollective/getting-started/CodeOfConduct.md

 # tl;dr
 * Be respectful
 * We're here to help:
   - Mary Thengvall: @mary_grace
   - Matt Broberg: @mbbroberg
+  - Dave Josephsen: @dave
 * Abusive behavior is never tolerated
 * Data published to DevRel Collective is hosted at the discretion of the administrators, and may be removed
 * Violations of this code may result in swift and permanent expulsion from the DevRel Collective community